-- No clothing that is too tight or too baggy (oversized pants) exposing inappropriate areas. - No sweatpants, jogging pants or workout tops. - No pants that are too long or have ragged bottoms.

-- No capri length pants.

-- No shirts that expose midriff or cleavage or that are a see-through material exposing private areas of the body.

-- No clothing with words, designs, patterns or advertisement of any kind.

-- No pull over hoodies, zip up hoodies.
+- No clothing that is too tight or too baggy (oversized pants) exposing inappropriate areas. - No sweatpants, jogging pants or workout tops. - No pants that are too long or have ragged bottoms. - No capri length pants. - No shirts that expose midriff or cleavage or that are a see-through material exposing private areas of the body. - No clothing with words, designs, patterns or advertisement of any kind. - No pull over hoodies, zip up hoodies. - No skirts and or dresses. - No flip flops, slippers or slipper like shoes.

-- No sleeveless shirts

-- No skirts and or dresses.

-- No hats or scarves

-- No sandals, flip flops, slippers, clogs or tennis shoes any other color than black.